WISDEM/WISDEM/docs/wisdem/glue_code/index.rst

     openmdao n2 runWISDEM.py

-The result will look like this image
+The result will look like this image, which you can dynamically navigate folding and unfolding each block with the commands on the left of the screen.

 .. figure:: /images/wisdem/N2.*
     :align: center